Rightpoint/ios-template/{{ cookiecutter.project_name | replace(' ', '') }}/README.md

 #### Danger

 To [set up Danger](http://danger.systems/guides/getting_started.html) on CircleCI you'll need to add a `DANGER_GITHUB_API_TOKEN` to the CI test environment.
-There are two bots already available for Raizlabs: for open source projects use our "OSS" bot, and for closed source projects use the "Private" bot.
+There are two bots already available for Rightpoint: for open source projects use our "OSS" bot, and for closed source projects use the "Private" bot.
 You'll find these tokens in our shared credential storage if you search for "GitHub Bot".

 Similarly, you'll also need to set up the `CIRCLE_API_TOKEN` for build artifacts like screenshots and code coverage reports to show up in Danger.